In Victoria, truth (technically, ‘justification’) has always been a complete defence to a defamation action.

 Like qualified privilege, the defence of fair comment can be defeated if the plaintiff can establish that the defendant made the defamatory comment maliciously.
 In the context of fair comment, ‘malice’ means that the publisher did not honestly hold the opinion that was published.

 The Defamation Act (s 31) provides a defence of ‘honest opinion’ that is similar to the common law fair comment defence.
-Just as with the common law, the Protection against being sued that is stated in legislation.
-The defence stops a person being found liable in court.
-For example, a person who is giving evidence in court is can say things would be defamation if they said it anywhere else. can only be defeated if a plaintiff can establish that the opinion was not honestly held by the defendant.
+Just as with the common law, the statutory defence can only be defeated if a plaintiff can establish that the opinion was not honestly held by the defendant.
 The statutory defence also protects publishers who publish the opinions of third parties (e.g. callers to talkback radio and letters to editors).